Commissioners seeking donors to help pay for summer day camp costs

-Greene County plans to charge $300 per child to participate in this year’s summer day camp program.

-Commission Chairman Mike Belding said officials are seeking donors to help reduce costs associated with the day camps.
+Greene County Commission Chairman Mike Belding said officials are seeking donors to help reduce costs associated with the county’s day camps.

-The announcement came following the commissioners’ most recent public meeting during which residents expressed concerns about the fee, imposed because of the county’s current financial crisis.
+The announcement came following the commissioners’ most recent public meeting during which residents expressed concerns there would be a fee for this year’s day camp because of the county’s current financial crisis.

-During the public comment portion of the April 8 meeting, two residents said they were informed the county is planning to charge $300 per child for the six-week camp, which in years past had been held free of charge.
+During the public comment portion of the commissioners’ April 8 meeting, two residents told the board they were informed the county is currently planning to charge $300 per child for the six-week summer camp, which in years past had been held free of charge.

-Commissioner Betsy McClure said the fee was unfortunate but necessary because of the county’s well-documented current financial situation, which Belding termed “dire.”
+Commissioner Betsy McClure said the $300 fee was unfortunate but necessary, because of the county’s well-documented current financial situation, which Belding said is “dire.”

-McClure said costs for the camp have “skyrocketed” and the county is dealing with a $1 million deficit.
+McClure said costs for the camp have “skyrocketed” and the county is dealing with a $1 million deficit, and she thanked residents for voicing their concerns.

 “I am concerned about having programs for children … we are looking to get somebody to come in and take care of that, to maybe be a donor, but right now, people have told me that they can’t help,” she said.
 “I’m not done asking for help, but the realization is that these programs cost money.
 It is unfortunate.”

-Belding said the average cost of running the day camp previous years had been around $210,000, and for the county to break even would need 660 children to sign up.
+Belding said the average cost of running the day camp over previous years had been around $210,000, and for the county to break even they would need 660 children to sign up.

 “We average around 100 kids who sign up, so the county is picking up a large portion of that cost to begin with,” he said.